-A short trip to London from Ireland can work out quite good value – especially that the Pound to Euro exchange rate is still fairly good for Irish visitors .
+A short trip to London from Ireland can work out quite good value – especially that the Euro to Sterling Exchange rate is still fairly good for Irish visitors .

 Here are a few of our top tips for spending and saving money on a

 London City Airport : Flying to Gatwick or Stansted will mean some added expense getting from the airport to the city.
 But Aer Lingus and CityJet fly to London City Airport from Dublin – which is in docklands and has easy access to the rail & tube network.
 The flights might cost more – but you will save money on train or bus tickets.

 You can use Google Flights to check for the best prices and compare to other airlines.

 For a budget option – you can’t really go far wrong with a Premier Inn.
 They are mostly good quality, clean, value for money hotels.

 There are loads of Premier Inns in London and if you book early, you can sometimes get a room for as little as £29 a night.
 You can book without paying and cancel right up to 1pm the day of your stay.

 Tip : When you get on to the Premier Inn website and search for London hotels – it will show you a list sorted in order of distance from central London (Leicester Square).